 § 148-5-5.
-Regulations for Specific Uses and Accessory Uses.
+Regulations for specific uses and accessory uses.

-The following regulations apply to specifically described Uses and Accessory Uses that occur anywhere in the Town.
+The following regulations apply to specifically described uses and accessory uses that occur anywhere in the Town.

-A. Permitted Housing Types.

-- 1. Single-Family dwellings and accessory structures within 1500 Feet of the Lake Line that exceed 2,500 square feet in cumulative footprint shall require site plan review.
-The Planning Board shall take into account, in the course of site plan review, the need to minimize stormwater runoff and pollution of the Lake, and the need to harmonize buildings architecturally with existing buildings in the vicinity. - 2.
-Two-family dwellings.
+- A. Permitted housing types. - (1) Single-family dwellings and accessory structures within 1,500 feet of the lake line that exceed 2,500 square feet in cumulative footprint shall require site plan review.
+The Planning Board shall take into account, in the course of site plan review, the need to minimize stormwater runoff and pollution of the lake, and the need to harmonize buildings architecturally with existing buildings in the vicinity.

+- (2) Two-family dwellings.
 Two-family dwellings are permitted by right on lots that are at least twice the minimum lot size in the district.
-On lots created as part of a conservation subdivision, two-family dwellings may be approved as part of the approval process for the conservation subdivision, consistent with the limits on the number of units allowed in a conservation subdivision.

-- 3. Accessory apartments and accessory dwellings.
-An accessory apartment may be located in a principal building or an accessory structure (in which case that structure would become an accessory residential dwelling) in any zoning district, provided that the following conditions are met: - a.
-An accessory apartment or accessory dwelling may contain the lesser of 1000 square feet of floor space or, if the accessory apartment is in a single-family dwelling, 30% of the floor space of the dwelling (including the area of the accessory apartment as part of the total floor space of the dwelling). - b.
-Any accessory apartment or accessory dwelling that exceeds the thresholds described in 3a above shall constitute a multiple residence on a lot and be governed by the provisions of 148-5-5.A.5. - c.
-Any lot may contain one accessory apartment or accessory dwelling by right, if it has at least the minimum lot area required in the district pursuant to Article 4. - d.
-The Planning Board may grant a special permit allowing accessory apartments or accessory dwellings to be located on a lot which does not comply with minimum lot area requirements, provided that the structure is not within 100 feet of the Lake and the Board finds that such accessory apartments will comply with County Health Department regulations and with other applicable sections of this chapter.
-The Board shall require, as a condition of such special permit, that such accessory apartments or accessory dwellings may not be later subdivided onto separate lots. - e.
-No accessory dwelling shall be subdivided onto a separate lot unless it can satisfy applicable dimensional requirements of this chapter or any siting or design guidelines adopted by the Town Board.
+On lots created as part of a conservation subdivision, two-family dwellings may be approved as part of the approval process for the conservation subdivision, consistent with the limits on the number of units allowed in a conservation subdivision. - (3) Accessory apartments and accessory dwellings.
+An accessory apartment may be located in a principal building or an accessory structure (in which case that structure would become an accessory residential dwelling) in any zoning district, provided that the following conditions are met: - (a) An accessory apartment or accessory dwelling may contain the lesser of 1,000 square feet of floor space or, if the accessory apartment is in a single-family dwelling, 30% of the floor space of the dwelling (including the area of the accessory apartment as part of the total floor space of the dwelling). - (b) Any accessory apartment or accessory dwelling that exceeds the thresholds described in Subsection A(3)(a) above shall constitute a multiple residence on a lot and be governed by the provisions of 148-5-5A(5). - (c) Any lot may contain one accessory apartment or accessory dwelling by right, if it has at least the minimum lot area required in the district pursuant to Article 4. - (d) The Planning Board may grant a special permit allowing accessory apartments or accessory dwellings to be located on a lot which does not comply with minimum lot area requirements, provided that the structure is not within 100 feet of the lake and the Board finds that such accessory apartments will comply with County Health Department regulations and with other applicable sections of this chapter.
+The Board shall require, as a condition of such special permit, that such accessory apartments or accessory dwellings may not be later subdivided onto separate lots. - (e) No accessory dwelling shall be subdivided onto a separate lot unless it can satisfy applicable dimensional requirements of this chapter or any siting or design guidelines adopted by the Town Board. - (4) Multifamily dwellings. - (a) The construction of multifamily dwellings requires a special permit. - (b) The maximum density for multifamily dwellings shall be determined in each case by the Planning Board based upon all relevant special permit and site plan review criteria and the standards in this Subsection A(4). - (c) Density of multifamily site shall not exceed four dwelling units per acre of constrained land as defined in § 148-12-2 except that the Planning Board may allow greater density in the RR, HM, HC and IRO Zone Districts when public water is available and upon finding that the use and density is appropriate for the conditions of the site and surrounding area.

-4. Multifamily dwellings.

-- a.
-The construction of multifamily dwellings requires a special permit. - b.
-The maximum density for multifamily dwellings shall be determined in each case by the Planning Board based upon all relevant special permit and site plan review criteria and the standards in this Subsection 4. - c.
-Density of multifamily site shall not exceed four dwelling units per acre of constrained land as defined in §148-12-2 except that the Planning Board may allow greater density in the RR, HM, HC and IRO Zone Districts when public water is available and upon finding that the use and density is appropriate for the conditions of the site and surrounding area.